-Mortar Squad Leader in a Stryker Infantry Company; responsible for the training, health, morale, welfare and discipline of five Soldiers; keeps Platoon Sergeant informed of squad status with regard to accountability, combat readiness, education, personnel action and promotions; directly supervises the maintenance and accountability of squad equipment.
+Acts as Mortar Squad Leader in a Stryker Infantry Company; responsible for the training, health, morale, welfare and discipline of five Soldiers; keeps the Platoon Sergeant informed of squad status with regards to accountability, combat readiness, education, personnel action and promotions; directly supervises the maintenance and accountability of squad equipment.

 11C2O Mortar Squad Leader

-Serves as a Mortar Squad Leader of a light infantry mortar section; prepared for rapid deployment in support of worldwide contingency operations; responsible for supporting the company with timely and accurate indirect fire; provides fire support computing data for the Section Leader, maintains ammunition records, applies meteorological and registration data, and assumes control of a gun during split operations; responsible for the proper tactical employment of mortars during individual gun movements; responsible for training, health, welfare, morale, and administration of four Soldiers; weapons, and equipment valued over $250,000.
+Serves as a Mortar Squad Leader of a light infantry mortar section; prepares for rapid deployment in support of worldwide contingency operations; supports the company with timely and accurate indirect fire; provides fire support computing data for the Section Leader; maintains ammunition records, applies meteorological and registration data, and assumes control of a gun during split operations; ensures the proper tactical employment of mortars during individual gun movements; responsible for training, welfare, morale, and administration of four Soldiers; maintains weapons and equipment valued at over $250,000.

-Leads a mortar section.
-Provides tactical and technical guidance to subordinates and professional support to both subordinates and superiors in the accomplishment of their duties.
-Receives and issues orders.
-Coordinates indirect fire support for the mortar.
-Ensures collection and proper reporting of intelligence data to unit.
-Supervises a firing section and various work details.
-Analyzes terrain.
-Conducts tactical operations for a squad and NBC operations.
-Maintains operational security.
-Prepares, operates, and maintains secure communications equipment.
-Reciprocally lay mortars.
-Consolidates and reorganizes a mortar squad.
-Supervises fire direction center personnel.
+Leads a mortar section and supervises Fire Direction Center personnel; provides tactical and technical guidance and professional support to both subordinates and superiors; receives and issues orders; coordinates indirect fire support for the mortar section; ensures collection and proper reporting of intelligence data; analyzes terrain; conducts tactical operations for a squad and NBC operations; maintains operational security; prepares, operates, and maintains secure communications equipment; reciprocally lays mortars; consolidates and reorganizes mortar squad.

-Squad Leader in a rapid deployable Airborne Cavalry Squadron 120mm and 60mm Mortar Section forwardly deployed in the Government Islamic Republic of Afghanistan in support of combat operations in OEF X; assists the Section Leader on tactical employment and training of section for combat; responsible for the discipline, morale, welfare, technical, and tactical training of a 4 man Airborne Cavalry Mortar squad; ensures that the squad's assigned weapons, vehicle, and personnel are combat ready and able to deploy within 18 hours of notification; responsible for the maintenance and accountability of one M998 and all associated equipment valued in excess of $500,000
+Squad Leader in a rapid deployable Airborne Cavalry Squadron 120mm and 60mm Mortar Section forward deployed to the Islamic Republic of Afghanistan in support of combat operations; assists the Section Leader on tactical employment and combat training of the section; responsible for the discipline, morale, welfare, and training of a 4 man Airborne Cavalry Mortar squad; ensures the squad's assigned weapons, vehicle, and personnel are combat ready and able to deploy within 18 hours of notification; responsible for the maintenance and accountability of one M998 and all associated equipment valued in excess of $500,000

-Mortar Team member, i.e.-Gunner, Asst Gunner in a Mortar Platoon.
-Capable of worldwide deployment in support of contingency operations.
-Responsible for the maintanence and welfare of the fire crew and equipment.
-Responsible for the timely and accurate indirect fire support of a light infantry battalion in support of combat operations.
+Serves as Mortar Team member in multiple positions such as Gunner, Assistant Gunner, and radio operator in a Mortar Platoon capable of worldwide deployment in support of contingency operations; responsible for the maintenance and welfare of the fire crew and equipment; responsible for the timely and accurate indirect fire support of a light infantry battalion in support of combat operations.

-Squad Leader in an 81mm/120mm (Medium) mortar platoon, capable of worldwide deployment in support of contingency operations; responsible for the technical and tactical training, health and welfare and physical fitness of five Soldiers; responsible for the timely and accurate indirect fire support of a light infantry battalion in support of combat operations; responsible for the accountability and maintenance of one HMMWV and $200,000 worth of indirect fire equipment.
+Squad Leader in an 81mm/120mm (Medium) mortar platoon, capable of worldwide deployment in support of contingency operations; responsible for the technical and tactical training, health, welfare and physical fitness of five Soldiers; responsible for the timely and accurate indirect fire support of a light infantry battalion engaged in combat operations; responsible for the accountability and maintenance of one HMMWV and $200,000 worth of indirect fire equipment.

-Served as a Squad Leader in a mechanized 120mm Mortar Platoon; responsible for the welfare, health, morale, and training of four Soldiers; further responsible for the maintenance and accountability of one M1064A3 mortar carrier, and all associated equipment valued in excess of $600,000; controlled the tactical movement of his Squad; emplaced vehicle and Squad into firing positions; ensured the timely and accurate application of firing data; conducted emergency missions as required
+Serves as a Squad Leader in a mechanized 120mm Mortar Platoon; responsible for the welfare, health, morale, and training of four Soldiers; responsible for the maintenance and accountability of one M1064A3 mortar carrier and all associated equipment valued in excess of $600,000; controlls the tactical movement of the Squad; emplaces vehicle and Squad into firing positions; ensures the timely and accurate application of firing data; conducts emergency missions as required

 (1) Inspects and supervises to ensure the platoon leader's orders are executed.